Fmajor/rsync-rotate-backup/README.md

 # modify the backup configs and exclude files
 vim config.yml # modify `src:` to `src:/` vim backupExclude.conf # add your own exclude positions
+# notice that we should add /mount into the backupExclude.conf
+# or we will have a cyclic backup
 ```
 After these, run `rsync-rotate-backup backup-to /mount/backup/myLaptop` and add it to `cron` with a frequence of `1h`